pbalakumar/sample/README.md

-This is sample for git master
+This is sample for git master master